IULIAN-COSTEA/Countries_Ratings/README.md

 <div align="justify">

 From the classification report we can observe that minority classes have weaker results than the other classes.
 This indicates that there is additional room for improvement with regards to minoriry classes models performances.
-Some techniques that address unbalanced data challenges should be considered for further improvements.
+Additional techniques that address unbalanced data challenges should be considered for further improvements.
 </div>

 <br>